-- On May 3, 2024, Ms. Ayesha Hira, a board member since June 30, 2022, was appointed interim President and CEO of the Company, replacing Mr. Peter Tagliamonte. - As the Company awaits approval of the PBA-CI working plan from FUNAI and lifting of the suspension of the LI, the Company has been carrying out and updating technical and environmental studies at PVG, where they are permitted to be conducted, in preparation for the permitting process restarting. - The Company has held meetings with government and regulatory officials, and community leaders to inform and update them on PVG.
+- In January 2025, the Company appointed Mr. Jack Lunnon to its Board of Directors, as the nominee of La Mancha Investments S.a.r.I ("La Mancha"). - The Company has held meetings with government and regulatory officials, and community leaders to inform and update them on PVG.
 The Company continues to engage with the local communities by supporting local events, programs and education on PVG and its anticipated impact and benefits to those in the project vicinity. - Work has been ongoing to maintain the Company's exploration concessions. - The Company continues to monitor and defend all court cases involving the Volta Grande Gold Project.
 There are approximately 56 legal cases against the Company before the courts in Brazil.
 The are only a few cases holding significance in the advancement of PVG.
-These are outlined under "Permitting, Licensing and Legal History". - Peter Tagliamonte, a former officer and director of the Company initiated a legal action against Belo Sun in relation to a purported breach of contract related to his dismissal as an officer of the Company.
-Belo Sun intends to defend the matter vigorously and is confident in its position.
+These are outlined under "Permitting, Licensing and Legal History".